saoudrizwan/Disk/README.md

 ```swift
 try Disk.clear(.temporary)
 ```
+Disk is also [significantly faster than alternative persistence solutions like `NSKeyedArchiver`](https://twitter.com/JStheoriginal/status/924810983360434176), since it works directly with the file system.
 Best of all, Disk is thorough when it comes to throwing errors, ensuring that you understand why a problem occurs when it does.

 ## Documentation